superfly/docs/machines/run.html.md

 Tell the Fly Platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
 If the `--region` flag is omitted, the platform chooses the nearest region to you.

-## Set hardware specs
+## Set Machine resources

-Include one or more of the following options to use non-default hardware specifications for the Machine to be run:
+Include one or more of the following options to use non-default specifications for the Machine to be run:

 ```
 --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance')